 "It was created with an idea of giving the restaurants a forum to share what is working in their structures or business models with their neighbors," she explained.
 "It is also a way to give menu suggestions and other tips, and just come together as a group to brainstorm, share experiences and make sure all of us are collectively are presenting a good culinary message about Park City out there so people will come back."

 The reason events such as Savor the Summit work well is that the restaurants support each other in Park City, according to Ries.

 "While there are some restaurants that can't participate in the event because they are located too far from Main Street, they still support the culinary community, and that benefits all the restaurants," she said.
-"I think it's great to have that camaraderie among restaurateurs, so they can see the big picture.

 This year, more than 25 restaurants will be involved.
 (See accompanying list titled "Restaurants participating in Savor the Summit 2014").